 The American Electric Power System Retirement Plan (the Plan) has received a letter written on behalf of four participants (the Claimants) making a claim for additional plan benefits and purporting to advance such claims on behalf of a class.
 When the Plan's benefit formula was changed in the year 2000, AEP provided a special provision for employees hired before January 1, 2001, allowing them to continue benefit accruals under the then benefit formula for a full 10 years alongside of the new cash balance benefit formula then being implemented.
 Employees who were hired on or after January 1, 2001 accrued benefits only under the new cash balance benefit formula.
 The Claimants have asserted claims that (a) the Plan violates the requirements under the Employee Retirement Income Security Act (ERISA) intended to preclude back-loading the accrual of benefits to the end of a participant's career; (b) the Plan violates the age discrimination prohibitions of ERISA and the Age Discrimination in Employment Act (ADEA); and (c) the company failed to provide required notice regarding the changes to the Plan.
-AEP has responded to the Claimants providing a reasoned explanation for why each of their claims have been denied, and the denial to those claims have been appealed to the AEP System Retirement Plan Appeal Committee.
+AEP has responded to the Claimants providing a reasoned explanation for why each of their claims have been denied.
+The denial of those claims was appealed to the AEP System Retirement Plan Appeal Committee and the Committee upheld the denial of claims.
 Management will continue to defend against the claims.
 Management is unable to determine a range of potential losses that are reasonably possible of occurring.